Treats type 2 diabetes. Used together with a proper diet and exercise to help control your blood sugar.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

-- This medicine is only part of a complete program for controlling diabetes.
-You can also help yourself through diet, exercise, and checking your blood sugar.
+- This medicine is only part of a program for controlling diabetes.
+You also must follow your doctor's instructions about diet, exercise, and checking your blood sugar.

 Possible Side Effects While Using This Medicine